 What is a Direct Loan?

-In addition to the interest, there is a 1.073% loan fee on all Direct Subsidized Loans and Direct Unsubsidized Loans first disbursed from October 1, 2014, through September 30, 2015; fee example $59.01 on a $5,500 loan.
+In addition to the interest, there is a 1.068% loan fee on all Direct Subsidized Loans and Direct Unsubsidized Loans first disbursed on or after October 1, 2015 and before October 1, 2016.
+The loan fee for all Direct Subsidized and Unsubsidized Loans first disbursed on or after October 1, 2016 and before October 1, 2017 is 1.069%.
 This fee is deducted from each of the gross disbursements prior to sending the net funds to the school.
-Loans first disbursed prior to October 1, 2014, have different loan fees.

 Students must be enrolled at least half-time; 6 credits, in an eligible program, taking classes required for that program and meeting the academic progress policy.